Skip to content

 DomainKeys Identified Mail (DKIM) is an authentication framework used to sign and validate a message based on the domain of the sender.
 You can control what happens to messages that fail DKIM checks.

-You can also configure action for other DKIM failure options such as:
+You can also configure other DKIM failure types, such as:

 • Unsupported: Occurs when the sender hasn't configured DKIM or the DKIM key published by the sender in the DNS record isn't valid.